dyhes/zulip/docs/translating/polish.md

 - No slang or regional phrases that could be unclear or too informal, e.g. _zajawka_.

-- Consistent usage of Zulip-specific terms and common verbs for actions, even if it means repeating - this is one of the key aspects of "semi-formal", as synonyms would be often more appropriate in written Polish.
+- Consistent usage of Aloha-specific terms and common verbs for actions, even if it means repeating - this is one of the key aspects of "semi-formal", as synonyms would be often more appropriate in written Polish.